"It's not code until it is documented and tested code!

 Software Sam is happy to correct any factual errors, distortions and omissions on this site; however,

 Sam's opinions are based on his massive ego, and are therefore rather difficult to modify.

 Technical Note: The static data of this website is constructed using HTML5 and CSS3.

-is spotty, but no one who cares about security would use IE anyway.
+but no one who cares about security would use Edge (or IE) anyway.